Trust-KP/TRUST/Framework/WhatIf/Whatif-Number-Distinction-RH.md

 > *All cancellation events in the accumulated Distinction wave occur at the Boundary — the self-symmetric fixed point of the Distinction system — and at no other location.*

 This is not merely a restatement.
 It is a structural claim with a different epistemic weight.
 The conventional form says: a specific analytic function has a specific geometric property.
 The structural form says: the act of Distinction has an invariant — namely, that it can only cancel itself at its own Boundary.
 This is a claim about the nature of Distinction itself, not about a particular function that encodes Distinction.

-### 6.2A.1 Phase-Pair Closure and the Six-State Correspondence

-This construction is interpretive.
-It does not define the Regime of the system.
-It shows that a minimal closed phase system produces six outcome classes that align structurally with the six-state Meta-System path.

-THE SIX PAIR OUTCOMES AND THE SIX-STATE PATH

-Pair            Result Type         Structural Meaning                 KP Stage

-45° + 225°      0                   Total cancellation                 Indeterminacy
-135° + 315°     0                   Symmetric cancellation             Boundary

-45° + 135°      +i                  Unresolved forward phase           Possibility
-225° + 315°     −i                  Unresolved reverse phase           Possibility

-45° + 315°      +real               Constructive alignment             Existence
-135° + 225°     −real               Inverse alignment                  Existence

 ### 6.2 Why Re(s) = ½ Is the Boundary Fixed Point